jackalsoft/multiipv6/README.md

 You can use this online util to change proxy format as you like

-Finally allow the port ranges in firewall firewall-cmd --permanent --zone=public --add-port=10000-11000/tcp
+Finally allow the port ranges in firewall<br>
+firewall-cmd --permanent --zone=public --add-port=10000-11000/tcp